 Gross profit and gross margin, or gross profit as a percentage of total revenue, have been, and will continue to be, affected by various factors, including wage inflation and the impact of foreign exchange in the countries in which we operate.
-Inflation has not meaningfully impacted our profitability in the fiscal year 2023.
-As a result of the challenging macroeconomic environment and demand softness, we have managed to control our cost base, mainly by limiting wage increases, which has allowed us to maintain a solid margin.
+Inflation has not meaningfully impacted our profitability in the fiscal year 2024.
+As a result of the challenging macroeconomic environment and demand softness, we have managed to control our cost base, mainly by limiting wage increases and by restructuring our headcount base, which has allowed us to deliver a reasonable margin.